rdeepak2002/snek-framework/README.md

 🚧 Under construction - don't use yet! 🚧

-This is a proof of concept framework that allows the creation of web applications using only Python
+This is a proof of concept, web assembly-powered framework that allows the creation of web applications using only Python

 ## Try it out